Antonio Guterres: Fears of nuclear war still with us | TODAY.NG

 He said disarmament was a driving force for maintaining international peace and security.

-The UN chief said the agenda made clear nuclear weapons undermined global, national and human security.
+The UN chief said the agenda made clear that nuclear weapons undermined global, national and human security.

-He added that elimination of nuclear weapons remained the highest disarmament priority of the United Nations.
+He added that total elimination of nuclear weapons remained the highest disarmament priority of the United Nations.

-Mr Guterres conveyed respect and condolences to all the victims and survivors of the atomic bombs that killed and injured tens of thousands of people in the immediate aftermath of the blasts.
+Guterres conveyed deepest respect and condolences to all the victims and survivors of the atomic bombs that killed and injured tens of thousands of people in the immediate aftermath of the blasts.

 He said the survivors of Nagasaki and Hiroshima – the Hibakusha – have become leaders for peace and disarmament in Japan and around the world.

-“There can be no more Hiroshimas, no more Nagasakis and so no more Hibakusha,’’ Mr Guterres declared.
+“There can be no more Hiroshimas, no more Nagasakis and so no more Hibakusha,’’ Guterres declared.

 He added: “here in Nagasaki, I call on all countries to commit to nuclear disarmament and to start making visible progress as a matter of urgency.